MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

    > [!Note]
    > The file name is case sensative.
 Make sure records are comma seperated not semicolon.

-1. Accurately record the details of users, including their source and destination email IDs.Also make sure there are no extra space before anf after header.
+1. Accurately record the details of users, including their source and destination email IDs.Also make sure there are no extra space before and after header.
 Your mapping file should look to the following example:

     |Source|	Destination|
     |------|-------------|